 2. Oils and Healthy Fats

-All raw natural oils, as well as healthy fats, are accepted in this diet: canola oil, olive oil and olives, nuts and seeds, etc. Up to approximately 30% of your daily calorie intake should come from fatty products.
+All raw natural oils, as well as healthy fats, are accepted in this diet: canola oil, olive oil, and olives, nuts and seeds, etc. Up to approximately 30% of your daily calories you intake should come from fatty products.
+Here is a list of the best fats you can eat while on Keto.

 3. Fruits and Veggies

-There’s a long list of things you can eat when it comes to fruits and vegetables: tomatoes, kale, carrots, spinach, cucumbers, bananas, grapes, oranges, strawberries, and many others.
+There’s a long list of things you can eat when it comes to fruits and low-carb vegetables: tomatoes, kale, carrots, spinach, cucumbers, bananas, grapes, oranges, strawberries, and many others.
 Just make sure to combine as many colors as possible because each color comes with different vitamins and minerals.
+Also, beware because there are some sneaky fruits and vegetables you should totally avoid.

 4. Dairy Products